 Who is to exercise the right of appeal?

 Part 9 of the 2003 Act provides the Crown Prosecution Service with formidable power to test the correctness of a judge's ruling.
 An appeal against a judge's ruling is a decision of such significance (generating a testing of the ruling to the Court of Appeal) that it should only be taken at an appropriate Area level by those with sufficient experience, responsibility and ownership of the consequences.

 It is the responsibility of the CCP or DCCP, to decide whether the right of appeal should be exercised, after consultation with the prosecution advocate and any other appropriate person such as the reviewing lawyer and the officer in the case.
-The CCP or DCCP may seek advice, if necessary, from the Principal Legal Advisor and, if appropriate, from the DPP.
+The CCP or DCCP may seek advice, if necessary, from the Appeals and Review Unit, Directors of Legal Services and, if appropriate, from the DPP.